-Eubank Jr: I will never cut sparring sessions
+Sparring is a rite of passage to make you a 'warrior,' says Chris Eubank Jr.

 After the 2016 Blackwell fight, leading consultant neurosurgeon Peter Hamlyn, who operated on Watson, urged the Boxing Board of Control to tell referees to stop fights earlier.

 "From all the data we have looked at, post-Michael Watson, what we found was that title fights are the high-risk fights," Hamlyn told The Daily Telegraph .
-"By definition these are the most dangerous fights, and the ones that should be being stopped early.
+"By definition these are the most dangerous fights, and the ones that should be being stopped early."

-However, sparring is a part and parcel of the job says the 28-year-old Eubank Jr. who has said on several occasions that he would never quit in a boxing ring.
+However, sparring is a part and parcel of the job believes the 28-year-old Eubank Jr. who has said on several occasions that he would never quit in a boxing ring.

 "Yeah sparring can be dangerous or painful, but that's something you have to go through as a fighter, to become a champion and to better yourself as a warrior.